 (6) The environment plan must describe the requirements that —

-(a) apply to the petroleum activity under legislation (including conditions imposed under legislation), international conventions or agreements, or applicable codes of practice; and
+(a) apply to the activity under legislation (including conditions imposed under legislation), international conventions or agreements, or applicable codes of practice; and

-(b) are relevant to the environmental management of the petroleum activity.
+(b) are relevant to the environmental management of the activity.

+[Regulation 14 amended: SL 2026/82 r.
+92.]

 15. Implementation strategy for environment plan

-(1) The environment plan must include an implementation strategy for the petroleum activity in accordance with this regulation.
+(1) The environment plan must include an implementation strategy for the activity in accordance with this regulation.

 (2) The implementation strategy must include measures to ensure that the environmental performance objectives and environmental performance standards in the environment plan are met.